 Entitle users to be able to request services

 You create virtual marketplaces to entitle published services, bundles, and banners to individual users and groups.
 The following illustration shows the Entitlements page where you create and manage virtual marketplaces:

 Promote services by using banner displays

-BMC Digital Workplace Catalog administrators can create promotional banners that are displayed for end users in BMC Helix Digital Workplace.
+A BMC Helix Digital Workplace Catalog administrator can create, configure, and expose promotional banners to end users in BMC Helix Digital Workplace.
 Banner images are displayed on desktop and mobile devices and can be of different sizes.

 Generate reports of service utilization